-Note: Terminal blocks are plug/socket type and may be removed to ease wiring.
 Be careful when creating access for cables - Damage to circuit boards will void any warranty!
 Any damage attempting to remove the circuit board parts may void any warranty!
 Detectors must be earthed/grounded for electrical safety and to limit the effects of EMC or R/F interference!
+For MODBUS communications, a shielded cable is used!